 The research group aims at

-- the systematic development of concepts and methods of vision assessment and the expansion of its empirical fields to be able to assess the effectiveness of socio-technical futures and the dynamics of spatial and temporal constellations in transformation processes,
+- the systematic development of concepts and methods of vision assessment and research of spatio-temporal conjunctures in order to be able to assess the effectiveness of socio-technical futures and the dynamics of spatial and temporal constellations in transformation processes,

 - the alignment of theories and methods for identifying and dealing with socio-technical problems to new problem situations, as well as the development of formats for implementing sustainable transformations and

-- the investigation of options for the knowledge policy-related positioning of TA in the global science-policy constellation and the establishment of appropriate policy networks.
+- the investigation of options for the knowledge policy-related positioning of TA in global science-policy constellations and the establishment of appropriate policy networks.